calebstein1/simplang/README.md

 ## Reference

-`assign <a1> <a2>` - stores the value specified by a2 in the register specified by a1
+`assign <a1> <a2>` - stores the value specified by a2 in the variable specified by a1

-`random <a1> <a2>` - stores a pseudo-randomly generated number in the register specified by a1 between 0 and a2 - 1, a2 may be a register or a number
+`random <a1> <a2>` - stores a pseudo-randomly generated number in the variable specified by a1 between 0 and a2 - 1

-`load_string <a1> <a2>` - stores the string literal specified by a2 in the register specified by a1

-`get_option <a1> <a2>` - prints a string literal prompt specified by a2 and gets and integer from the user to store in the regester specified by a1 if that register hasn't already been filled
+`get_option <a1> <a2>` - prints a string literal prompt specified by a2 and gets and integer from the user to store in the variable specified by a1 if that variable hasn't already been filled

-`get_number <a1>` - gets an integer from the user and stores it in the register specified by a1
+`get_number <a1>` - gets an integer from the user and stores it in the variable specified by a1

-`get_string <a1>` - gets a string from the user and stoes it in the register specified by a1
+`get_string <a1>` - gets a string from the user and stoes it in the variable specified by a1

-`(add, subtract, multiply, divide, modulo) <a1> <a2>` - perform the arithmetic operation specified on the value stored in the a1 register with the number specified by a2, then store the result back in a1
+`(add, subtract, multiply, divide, modulo) <a1> <a2>` - perform the arithmetic operation specified on the value stored in the a1 variable with the number specified by a2, then store the result back in a1

-`(increment, decrement) <a1>` - increment or decrement the value stored at the register specified by a1
+`(increment, decrement) <a1>` - increment or decrement the value stored at the variable specified by a1

-`swap <a1> <a2>` - swap the values stored in the registers specified by a1 and a2
+`swap <a1> <a2>` - swap the values stored in the variables specified by a1 and a2

 `begin_loop` - begins a loop